L0RDR0B/L0RDR0B.github.io/index.markdown

 aeiou

+---

 ## Publications

 - ["‘Journeys in the Dark’-Towards Game Master AI in Complex Board Games"][descent]\
-Proceedings of the AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment (2024)
+Proceedings of the AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment (November 2024)

 - ["Why Choose You? - Exploring Attitudes Towards Starter Pokémon"][whychooseyou] and its [accompanying poster][poster]\
-IFIP Conference on Human-Computer Interaction (2023)
+IFIP Conference on Human-Computer Interaction (August 2023)

+---

 ## Portfolio